Nusratnimme/Mission-to-Mars/README.md

 The main purposes in this exercise are to:
 1. scrape NASA's webpage on Mars;
 2. store the data into Mongodb;
-3. create a Flask web application to interact with Mongodb  render and interactive webpage to scrape the data whenever needed.
+3. create a Flask web application to interact with Mongodb and render an interactive webpage to scrape the data whenever needed.

 ## Outputs
 ### Python script to scrape Mars data